DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxLinearGauge/1 Configuration/geometry/orientation.md

 ---
 ---
 ##### shortDescription
-Indicates whether to display the **LinearGauge** widget vertically or horizontally.
+Indicates whether to display the **LinearGauge** UI component vertically or horizontally.

 ---
 #include common-ref-enum with {